vdabravolski/object-detection/README.md

 # Object Detection Overview

-Object detection is a set of tasks and technique in Computer Vision domain.
+Object detection is a set of tasks and techniques in Computer Vision domain.
 Typical object detection tasks are:
 * object recognition - find and classify object(s) on the image;
 * object localization - find object(s) on image and draw bounding box(es);
 * object segmentation - find specific pixels associated with object(s).

-When implementing object detection algorithms, consider following typical challenges:
+When implementing object detection algorithms, consider following challenges:
 * In real life production systems, you have to deal with images and videos of varying sizes, quality, and formats.
 * Objects from same class can greatly vary in sizes, space orientation, color (e.g a single bird vs flock of birds)
+* You rarely know number of objects on the image or whether objects of interest are present at all.
 * Video can be represented as stream of individual images, and you can apply the same object detection algorithms.
-However, video frame rate (e.g. 24fps) presents high performance requirements for object detefction algorithms at inference time.
+However, video frame rate (e.g. 24fps) sets higher performance requirements for object detefction algorithms at inference time.
-* You rarely know number of objects on the image or whether objects of interest are present at all.

 # Available Algorithms